-Public Transport as Public Space: Call for visiting fellows
+Public Transport as Public Space: 3rd Call for Visiting Fellows

 Visiting fellows programme (f/m/d)

 in the framework of for the research project “Public Transport as Public Space: Experiencing, Contesting, Narrating” (PUTSPACE).
 Applicants are welcome to apply for stays ranging from one to six months at one of the project’s partner institutions.
-The fellowship scheme is administered by the Leibniz Institute for Regional Geography, and financed by the German federal ministry for science and education as part of the 2019-2022 “Humanities in the European Research Area“ funding scheme.
+The fellowship scheme is administered by the Leibniz Institute for Regional Geography, and financed by the Federal Ministry of Education and Research as part of the 2019-2022 “Humanities in the European Research Area“ funding scheme.

 The PUTSPACE project examines public transport as one type of public space, and explores how public transport confronts citizens with social diversity, speaks of different types of ownership, surveillance, subversion, interaction and transformation of social norms (show details).